qvl/ghbackup/README.md

     Usage: gh-backup name directory

-      name       github user or organization name to get the repositories from directory  directory path to save the repositories to
+      name       github user or organization name to get the repositories from directory  path to save the repositories to

+      -auth string
+            Authentication for Github as <user>:<password>.
+            Can also use a personal access token instead of password (https://github.com/settings/tokens).
+            Authentication increases rate limiting (https://developer.github.com/v3/#rate-limiting).`
       -verbose
             print progress information